-- [2] Application for such allowance shall be made to the Postmaster-General. - [3] No smaller amount than one dollar's worth of unused or spoiled stamps shall be tendered by any one person at any one time for the purpose of such allowance being made. - (4) In any case in which allowance is made under paragraph (1) for any stamps the Postmaster General may give in lieu thereof - (a) other stamps of the same description and value; or - (b) if desired by the applicant and the Postmaster General thinks fit, stamps of any description to the same amount in value; or - (c) in the Postmaster General's discretion, the same value in money, deducting therefrom a discount of five percent of the face value of the stamps.
+- 54. (1) The Postmaster General may, at his discretion, make allowance for unused postage stamps that have never been affixed to any material, or, if affixed to some material, are produced still so affixed to such material, postage stamps that have been inadvertently and undesigned spoiled or rendered unfit for use, or unused or spoiled postcards or other stationery bearing adhesive postage stamps or embossed or impressed with postage stamps. - (2) Application for such allowance shall be made to the Postmaster General. - (3) No smaller amount than one dollar's worth of unused or spoiled stamps shall be tendered by any one person at any one time for the purpose of such allowance being made. - (4) In any case in which allowance is made under subrule (1) for any stamps, the Postmaster General may give in lieu thereof- - (a) other stamps of the same description and value; - (b) if desired by the applicant and the Postmaster General thinks fit, stamps of any description to the same amount in value; or - (c) in the Postmaster General's discretion, the same value in money, deducting therefrom a discount of 5 per cent of the face value of the stamps.